Experienced Denver Personal Injury Attorneys Fighting for You

 - The other person had a duty to be careful.
 This means they had a responsibility to act reasonably and avoid harming others.
 In legal terms, it’s known as duty of care.

 - They failed in that duty.
 They did something wrong or careless that a reasonable person wouldn’t have done.
-In legal terms, this is known as breach of duty of care.
+In legal terms, this is known as a breach of duty of care.

 - Their actions directly caused your injuries.
 You wouldn’t have been hurt if they hadn’t acted negligently.
 This is called causation.